-The concept of self-neglect being a 'lifestyle' choice should be critically analysed and if possible the root cause of the self-neglect established however this is likely to require engagement from the person at risk.
+The concept of self-neglect being a 'lifestyle' choice is not endorsed by NSSAB because evidence shows that the root cause of self-neglect is primarily trauma.

 If a person lacks mental capacity with regard to relevant decisions then a best interest process should be followed.